 These requests are displayed at the same time, and so it is difficult for users to allow or block access.
 Many times they can not give these applications or services just certain rights.
 It is a whole or nothing approach.

-The screenshot above shows the new process.
-It starts with selecting the Google Account you want to use to sign in, just like today.
-The process continues by displaying each request in its own giving users the option to deny or allow data concession functions.
-Finally a screen appears showing all applications and permissions.
+The above screenshot shows the new process.
+It starts by choosing the Google Account you want to use for signing in, just as it is today.
+The process continues by displaying each request on its own screen giving users the option to refuse or allow data sharing operations.
+Finally, a screen showing all requests and permissions is displayed.

 New policies for Gmail APIs will come into force on 9 January 2019.
 Google plans to restrict applications using the Gmail API and access Gmail data.